 (c) Notes to the financial statement if applicable.

 1. A balance sheet prepared within the immediately preceding six months and certified by the licensee.
-The superintendent may require a more recent balance sheet.
+The deputy director may require a more recent balance sheet.

 2. If the applicant has begun operations, a statement of operations and retained earnings and a statement of changes in financial position.